wp-plugins/basic-google-maps-placemarks/readme.txt

 Copy and paste that into your theme's *functions.php* file, update the function names and filter arguments, and then add the slugs of any pages/posts containing the map to $shortcodePageSlugs.
 If you're using it on the home page, the slug will be 'home'.

-= I need help or have a problem that isn't listed here. = Check [the support forum](http://wordpress.org/tags/basic-google-maps-placemarks?forum_id=10), because there's half a chance your problem has already been answered there.
+= How can I get help when I'm having a problem? = Check [the support forum](http://wordpress.org/tags/basic-google-maps-placemarks?forum_id=10), because there's half a chance your problem has already been answered there, and the answer you get will help others in the future.
 If you can't find anything, then start a new thread with a detailed description of your problem and the URL to your site.
 I monitor the forums and will respond as my schedule permits.

-= How can I send you feedback/comments/suggestions? =
-You can send me feedback using the [contact form](http://iandunn.name/contact) on my website, and I'll respond as my schedule permits. *Please don't use this if you're having trouble using the plugin;* use the support forums instead (see above question for details).
+= How can I send feedback that isn't of a support nature? = You can send me feedback/comments/suggestions using the [contact form](http://iandunn.name/contact) on my website, and I'll respond as my schedule permits. *Please **don't** use this if you're having trouble using the plugin;* use the support forums instead (see above question for details). **I only provide support using the forums, not over e-mail.**

 == Screenshots ==